dsriseah/cursys/README.md

 # CURSYS
 _experimental ursys clone made with cursor ai_

-A Node.js TypeScript application with HTTP server and WebSocket support, built with Parcel.
+A Node.js TypeScript application with HTTP server and WebSocket support, built with tsup.
 Designed to be both a standalone application and installable as a library.

 ## Prerequisites